 Where Pendleton is concerned, the gallery announcement makes clear the breadth of his ambition.
 He, it says: ‘is known for work animated by what the artist calls “Black Dada,” a critical articulation of blackness, abstraction and the avant-garde.’

 In other words, he is determined to be part of the main story, not just of some segregated cultural component.

-The same determination can be found in Kerry James Marshall’s show at Zwirner.
-Marshall is known for ambitious figurative compositions, in a style best-described as Neo-Baroque.
-It is in this guise that he figures in the NPG, with an equestrian portrait of Michael Jackson, derived from a work by Sir Peter Paul Rubens.
+The same determination can be found in Kehinde Wiley ambitious figurative compositions, in a style best-described as Neo-Baroque.
+Wiley also figures at the NPG, with an equestrian portrait of Michael Jackson, derived from a work by Sir Peter Paul Rubens.

 There is almost nothing of that sort in the show at Zwirner.
 Instead, there are one or two radically abstract compositions, and a couple of post-Pop works, satirising the greed of the art market.

 In both cases what we meet are hip, sophisticated operators, very much aware of the foibles and follies of the contemporary art market.
 Entirely in tune with the fun and follies of Frieze.